iPS Cells (iPSC from Fibroblasts, Episomal, Male, Control Lines for Genome Editing Services) *Academic Price

 For donor information, please refer to datasheet or contact us.

 Pluripotency Marker Analysis

+Figure 1.
 Expression of pluripotency markers.
-ASE-9211 iPS cell line expresses common iPSC biomarkers (OCT4, SOX2, SSEA4, TRA-1-60, and TRA-1-81).
-The corresponding DAPI staining is below each marker staining image.
+ASC 9211 iPS cell line expresses common iPSC biomarkers (top row: OCT-4, SOX2, SSEA-4, TRA-1-60, and TRA-1-81).
+Bottom row: Corresponding DAPI nuclear staining.
 All images were taken at 10x magnification.

 Alkaline Phosphatase (AP) Staining

-ASE-9211 iPSCs stain positive for Alkaline Phosphatase: (a) A typical unstained colony (a) was used to gauge the extent of the AP staining (b).
+Figure 2.
+Alkaline Phosphatase (AP) staining.
+ASC-9211 iPSCs stain positive for Alkaline Phosphatase: a typical unstained colony (a) was used to gauge the extent of the AP staining (b).
 Both images were taken at 5x magnification.